alistairwgillespie/wmw_deep_playlist_generator/REPORT.md

 assist listeners in starting their day with no more than 15 tracks; and explores a range of genres including house, classical, funk and jazz, to name a few.
 WMW is structured in a way as to gently build in tempo and intensity - commencing with classical and minimalistic tracks - then introducing dance, house and electronic tracks later in the playlist, culminating in an hour or so of blissful listening.

 ### Define
 Quality playlists take time and effort to curate.
-I thought it would be cool to train a model to generate beautiful playlists each day.
-This project is an attempt to generate playlists of the same quality and structure as WMW.
+I thought it would be cool to train a model that generates beautiful playlists on demand, as a service.
+This project is an attempt match this ambition whilst also generating playlists of the same quality and structure as the WMW volumes.

 To be effective, the project needed to perform the following tasks: